sekka1/managedkube.com/_posts/2019-06-19-devops-agility-communication.md

 Ideally, each side’s activities should be 100% automated so it is repeatable and will always behave in the same way.
 You should be able to build the application from source with a script that is documented on how to perform that activity.
 On the infrastructure side, everything should also be automated on how to deploy everything out including creating the databases, queues, S3 buckets, and whatever else the application needs.

-# Conclusion
+# Conclusion:

 Increasing DevOps Agility means making foundational changes to your organization.
 This means changing norms, creating repeatable behaviors, and making sure that every team member is on board to this vision.
 Good communication means that everyone can march quickly along the same path, together, and avoid frustrating and time-losing misunderstandings.
 Communication happens in a lot of different ways and you’ll need to make sure that you follow good communication principles in all of these cases:
-⋅⋅⋅*Place: virtually, in person, through the phone or video chat ⋅⋅⋅*Timing: in real-time, asynchronously, forever captured in documentation ⋅⋅⋅*Method: spoken words, written words, through code and config
+   * Place: virtually, in person, through the phone or video chat
+   * Timing: in real-time, asynchronously, forever captured in documentation
+   * Method: spoken words, written words, through code and config

 So, remember - establish good communication norms, document, and express everything in Git!